Anilkumar18/azure-docs/articles/cosmos-db/mongodb/choose-model.md

 Both, the Request Unit (RU) and vCore-based Azure Cosmos DB for MongoDB offering make it easy to use Azure Cosmos DB as if it were a MongoDB database.
 Both options work without the overhead of complex management and scaling approaches.
 You can use your existing MongoDB skills and continue to use your favorite MongoDB drivers, SDKs, and tools by pointing your application to the connection string for your account using the API for MongoDB.
 Additionally, both are cloud-native offerings that can be integrated seamlessly with other Azure services to build enterprise-grade modern applications.

-## Choosing between RU-based and vCore-based options
+## Choosing between RU-based and vCore-based options RAGHUL

 Here are a few key factors to help you decide which is the right architecture for you: